 Unlike a 7(a) loan or a 504 loan, which are only offered to for-profit businesses, microloans are also available to non-profit businesses like child care centers—although there are ineligible non-profit businesses that are excluded.

-Unlike other SBA loans, microloans come direct from government funds and are administered by a local non-profit lender.
+Unlike other SBA loans, microloans come directly from government funds and are administered by a local non-profit lender.
 Therefore, unlike the standardized loan terms and requirements of a 7(a) loan, eligibility requirements, terms, and interest rates are determined at the local level.
 However, you should expect a shorter loan term, with a maximum of six years.

 Small Business Loans From an Online Small Business Lender

-In addition to traditional bank loans and the SBA a new breed of online lenders are offering small business loans.
+In addition to traditional bank loans and the SBA, a new breed of online lenders are offering small business loans.
 In many ways, online loans are similar to their traditional counterparts.
 The difference is in the way they leverage technology, their approach to the small business loan process, and the paradigm they use to evaluate a business borrower’s creditworthiness.

 As traditional lenders shied away from the smallest small businesses, loans to those businesses have been in decline and slow to recover, online lenders are making more capital available to small businesses by adding a financing option that didn’t exist previously.

-In the same way companies like Amazon, AirBNB, and Uber have changed the way we shop, stay in a hotel, or hail a cab, these lenders are using technology to match loan purpose with the right loan product to help them fuel business growth and meet other capital needs.
+In the same way companies like Amazon, Airbnb, and Uber have changed the way we shop, stay in a hotel, or hail a cab, these lenders are using technology to match loan purpose with the right loan product to help them fuel business growth and meet other capital needs.
 According to a survey of 592 Main Street small business owners conducted by the Electronic Transactions Association (ETA) in early 2016, the average business owners in the survey anticipate a 5x return for every dollar they borrow.
 What’s more, 94 percent of those same business owners perceive that having more options helps them do that.

 Although many online lenders share some of the same characteristics, they are not all the same.
 Some lenders tend to focus on either long-term loans or short-term loans.
 Nevertheless, there are lenders that do both.
 As a result, depending upon your loan purpose (what you’re borrowing the money for), you’ll likely need to know before your search begins what terms might make the most sense for your loan purpose.
 For example, the loan term when purchasing short-turnaround inventory and a large piece of manufacturing equipment could be very different.